-I have recently written an article in which I describe dry underwater welding (Pressure welding, Habit welding, Dry chamber and Dry Spot Welding) in more detail, read this article here
+I have recently written an article in which I describe dry underwater welding (Pressure welding, Habit welding, Dry chamber, and Dry Spot Welding) in more detail, read this article here

-The hyperbaric chamber is then pressurized to protect the welder that will usually be at lower depths for extended amounts of time, giving them plenty of opportunity to work at their own pace and with a clean and dry surface that wouldn’t have been possible with wet welding.
+The hyperbaric chamber is then pressurized to protect the welder which will usually be at lower depths for extended amounts of time, giving them plenty of opportunity to work at their own pace and with a clean and dry surface that wouldn’t have been possible with wet welding.

 Four different kinds of dry welding approaches are commonly leveraged, including:

 - Dry spot welding